priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 </script>
 ```

-If want to send message about topic details directly on chat button click , then use class attribute **applozic-tm-launcher** in chat button instead of **applozic-wt-launcher**
+If you want to send message about topic details directly on chat button click, then use class attribute **applozic-tm-launcher** in chat button instead of **applozic-wt-launcher**

 Sample code :-